How to: Plan your Azure AD join implementation

 - Co-management - A device is managed by an MDM provider and SCCM.
 In this approach, the SCCM agent is installed on an MDM-managed device to administer certain aspects.

-If you are using group policies, evaluate your MDM policy parity by using the MDM Migration Analysis Tool (MMAT).
+If you are using Group Policies, evaluate your GPO and MDM policy parity by using Group Policy analytics in Microsoft Endpoint Manager.

 Review supported and unsupported policies to determine whether you can use an MDM solution instead of Group policies.
 For unsupported policies, consider the following: